Implement Sign In with Apple in React Native

 Let's understand what's happening.

-3. Using kid we get the right signingKey from the JSON Web Key (JWK) Set.
+we get the right signingKey from the JSON Web Key (JWK) Set. - We can do simple validation for kid and alg fileds.

-5. Now let's verify identityToken with publicAlg and publicAlg.
+.
 After you validate that identityToken hasn't tempered, now you can validate data inside.

-Let's log the token.
+Let's log the token

 {